-Krakow dates back at least as early as 990A.D, but the earliest human artefacts excavated in the area date back an astonishing 100,000 years and archaeological evidence suggests that the area around Krakow has been a major settlement for human activity since around 6,000 BC.
+Krakow dates back at least as early as 990A.D.
+The earliest human artefacts excavated in the area date back even longer- an astonishing 100,000 years.
+Archaeological evidence suggests that the area around Krakow has been a major settlement for human activity since around 6,000 BC.

-In 1241, the original city was almost completely destroyed by invading Tartar tribes, nomadic people from Mongolia, who began moving West under Genghis Khan.
-Before 1241, the city was based on Wawel Hill where the Castle now stands.
-After the invasion, King Bolesław- ‘the shy’, made the Main Market square the new centre of the city.
+In 1241, the original city was almost completely destroyed by invading Tartar tribes.
+Nomadic people from Mongolia, who began moving West under Genghis Khan.
+Before 1241, the city was based on Wawel Hill where Krakow Castle – Wawel, now stands.
+After the invasion of 1241, King Bolesław- ‘the shy’, made the Main Market square the new centre of the city.

 Turn to face the City Walls and St. Florian’s gate.

-After the invasion of 1241 had seen most of Krakow destroyed by Tartar tribes, Krakow had to be rebuilt and protected.
-Construction began on the city’s defensive walls in the early 14th century, with a second wall constructed from the early 15th century.
+After the invasion of 1241, most of Krakow was destroyed by Tartar tribes.
+Krakow had to be rebuilt and protected.
+Construction began on the city’s defensive walls in the early 14th century and a second wall was constructed in the early 15th century.
 Additional brick sections were added in the 17th century.
-Seven main gates allowed entrance to the city and 47 towers, spread across both walls and spaced 60 metres apart, surrounded the city.
+Seven main gates allowed entrance to Krakow, which was surrounded by 47 towers that were spread across both walls.

 Nowadays only the northern section of the wall survives.
 The white tower in the centre is St. Florian’s gate, the only surviving gate to the city.
 St. Florian’s gate would have been destroyed too, were it not for the efforts of a local senator called Feliks Radwanksi in the 19th century.

-The early 19th century saw Krakow under the control of the Austro-Hungarian empire, at which point the city walls and St. Florian’s gate- were due to be demolished in an attempt to beautify the city.
+The early 19th century saw Krakow under the control of the Austro-Hungarian empire.
+The city walls and St. Florian’s gate- were due to be demolished in an attempt to beautify the city.
 Centuries of invasions had taken their toll and a decision was made to tear the remaining wall down.

 Next up on the Self Guided Tour is the Barbican Fortress.
-Turn to face Barbican.
+Turn to face the Barbican.

-The Barbican was originally connected to Saint Florian’s gate with a drawbridge and where you are standing was a moat that was filled with water.
-In 1825 the moat was filled in and the area was redeveloped as gardens called the Planty, which surround the city.
+The Barbican was originally connected to Saint Florian’s gate via a drawbridge.
+Where you’re standing was a moat that was filled with water.
+In 1825 the moat was filled in and the area redeveloped as gardens called the Planty, which surround the Old Town.

-One of the Barbican’s most famous stories is that of a young soldier called Marcin Oracewicz who defended the Barbican from Russian attack in 1768.
+One of the Barbican’s most famous stories is that of a young soldier called Marcin Oracewicz.
+He defended the Barbican from a Russian attack in 1768.
 On running out of ammunition, Oracewicz loaded his rifle with a coat button from his jacket and shot a Russian General through the head with it.
-Do you believe this story to be true?
+Don’t believe the story is true?

-There is a plaque commemorating Oracewicz’s efforts on the wall to the right side of the building and it is thought to be true.
+There’s a plaque commemorating Oracewicz’s efforts on the wall to the right side of the building.
+It is actually thought to be true!

 True or False?

-Some of Krakow’s most famous stories are legends, but others are true.
-As you continue on your tour, see if you can guess which are true and which are false, before reading on to find out.
+Some of Krakow’s other famous stories are in fact legends, but others are factual- even if you wouldn’t think so .
+As you continue on the tour, see if you can guess which are true and which are false.

-Turn back to face St. Florian’s gate and the City Walls.
+Turn back to face St. Florian’s gate and the Krakow City Walls.